EnricoFiasche/rt2_assignment1/README.md

 ```
 ros2 launch rt2_assignment1 my_launch.py
 ```
-- using only the scripts. <br/> You can run directly the script **gazeboScript.sh**.
+- using only the script. <br/> You can run directly the script **gazeboScript.sh**.
 Before running the script please check if the path of the workspaces are correctly defined.
 To launch the script, please run:
 ```
 ./gazeboScript.sh